 My target market is freelance writers.
 I’ve spent the last 6 years experimenting with helping them in a variety of ways and learned what works and what doesn’t.
 As a freelance writer myself, it’s also easy for me to understand what they want and need.

 Blog posts like my guide on how to become a copywriter bring new readers to my website from Google.
 As you can see, it’s ranking for some pretty popular search terms and moving up every week:

 When people land on this page, they are encouraged to sign up for my email list and download my free career blueprint.
-From there, I offer two products, one of which is active and one of which I’m currently working on finishing.
+From there, I offer two products, my copywriting course and my writing community.

-Freelancers who are newer to the scene and still working on reaching $2k-4k per month typically are lacking information and a step-by-step gameplan for reaching their goals.
-For these readers, I’m putting together a copywriting course intended to be the best and most current available anywhere online.
+Freelancers who are newer to the scene and still working on reaching $2k-4k per month typically are lacking information and a step-by-step game plan for reaching their goals.
+For these readers, I’ve put together a copywriting course intended to be the best and most current available anywhere online.
 For freelancers who have crossed that threshold, I’ve found that ongoing access to knowledgeable people and a community of similarly skilled freelancers is much more helpful than a course, so instead, I invite them to join Write Minds, a $60 per month, application-required community of successful freelance writers and marketers.

 These are my two products, and they are the only two I have planned.
 Once both are live, the only two things I will work on related to this business model are continuously updating the products to make them the best they can be and continuously posting new content to help bring in new readers and provide free education to my subscribers, whether or not they ever buy a product.
 Similar to affiliate marketing, I need to get my own 400 blog posts up.

 If you’re interested in pursuing this business model yourself, hopefully this behind-the-scenes look has given you a great idea of how simple it can be.
 I talk pretty candidly about this stuff in my emails and posts, so if you want to continue following along, subscribe to my email list.